 When one partner is totally immersed on a project and the other one actually resents the time being spent on those tasks, it can cause some pre-marital rifts that are totally avoidable if you hire someone else to do the heavy lifting.

 If you don't understand how to read a catering contract or a hotel's banquet event order and you're not sure who you're supposed to tip, you need to hire someone who gets it to make your life easier.

 10. Do You Have a Friend Who Is a Natural-Born Leader?

-She can't be in the wedding party because she's the one sending everybody down the aisle in the right order and checking the cake and the flowers.
-If you don't have a friend who can go through the planning process with you enough to be the ringmaster on your wedding day, you should consider hiring a wedding planner.
+They can't be in the wedding party because they will be the ones sending everybody down the aisle in the right order and checking the cake and flowers.
+If you don't have a friend who can go through the planning process with you enough to be the ringmaster on your wedding day, you should consider hiring a pro.